zhonghan721/tp/docs/UserGuide.md

     </tr>
 </table>

-The Customer / Delivery list panel is where you will be able to find the Customers and Deliveries that you have added to HomeBoss.
+The Customer / Delivery List panel is where you will be able to find the Customers and Deliveries that you have added to HomeBoss.
 You can use the scroll bar on the right to scroll through your Customers or Deliveries.

 <br/>